ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 ## Verification Process

-The following steps must be followed to verify a SCITT receipt:
+The following steps must be followed to verify a Receipt:

 1. Verify the signature of the signed root using standard COSE signature validation.